Christoph18945/chatgpt-and-python/README.md

 ## :newspaper: About the project

-Experimentes with ChatGPT 3.5 Turbo and Python.
+Experiments with ChatGPT 3.5 Turbo and Python.

 ### Content overview